HeidiBT1/heidithiemann.github.io/_pages/about.md

   - /about.html
 ---

-I'm Heidi, I work in the space industry and live in Devon.
+I'm Heidi, I work in the space industry.
 When I'm not working, I can usually be found hiking across East Devon and Dartmoor.
 This website is an excuse to note things down so I don't forget what I've done with my career.

 P.S.
 Thiemann is pronounced 'tee-man'.